 The McMaster Nuclear Reactor, the first university-based research reactor in the British Commonwealth, begins operations.
-Today, it is one of the world’s largest suppliers of the medical radioisotope iodine-125, used in the treatment of prostate cancer.
+It was the first university-based research reactor in the British Commonwealth, and Today, is one of the world’s largest suppliers of the medical radioisotope iodine-125, used in the treatment of prostate cancer.

 McMaster establishes a medical school and teaching hospital.
 The medical school goes on to pioneer “problem-based learning,” known around the world as the McMaster Model.